 If you need help with complicated updates or technical support, we are available during standard business hours.
 Our hourly rate depends on the complexity of the task and please note that we charge in full hours.

-We do recommend our yearly site evaluation and maintenance service.
+We do recommend a yearly site evaluation and maintenance service.
 Once a year, we go over your site and make any necessary updates to the WordPress program, plugins, and custom theme, as well as optimize the WordPress database and media library.

 Advantages of WordPress